MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

 ### Summary

-If all the settings are in the same Group Policy Object (GPO), Group Policy Management displays the following settings.
+If all the settings are in the same GPO, Group Policy Management displays the following settings.

 ![Group Policy Management Editor - Registry](media/detect-enable-and-disable-smbv1-v2-v3-7.png)